 The Turin School of Development (as part of the International Training Centre of the ILO) in partnership with the University of Turin offers this 1st level Master in Management of Development which is designed as an intensive, application-oriented blended learning program consisting of a succession of internet-based distance learning followed by interactive classroom instructions and practical application/research work.
 This Master programme, conducted in English, is in its 17th edition and has been successfully pursued by over 520 students from more than 80 countries worldwide.

 The contents and the learning delivery methods are designed to impart to the participants the full spectrum of competencies needed in order to effectively deal with the challenges facing today's development professionals in their pursuit of social and economic progress while preserving the living environment for future generations.

 The programme presents a number of unique features:

 - integration of theory with application work;

-- An interdisciplinary approach that emphasises the interlinkages between rule of law, economic development and social progress.
+- an interdisciplinary approach that emphasizes the inter-linkages between rule of law, economic development and social progress.

 PART I - Distance Learning

 A self-learning tutor assisted period of 12 weeks' duration designed to introduce the participants to the pre-requisite entry level knowledge in the disciplines of Part II, namely economics, institutional design, sociology, law and project management.
 The training materials will include selected chapters from key textbooks in addition to a number of articles from well-known journals.
 The learning content will be posted on the programme's website while the participants will be provided with at least one prescribed textbook.

 Module I: Introduction to Management of development (actors, institutions and PCM)

 - Overview of development aid,international donor institutions –